AnushkaGupta18/Fittlyf-EDA-with-Python/README.md

-# Fittlyf-Interview
+# Fittlyf-EDA-with-Python

-Technical questions on Data cleaning, Data Analysis and Data Visualization were asked regarding the dataset provided by the company.
+Technical questions on Data cleaning, Data Analysis and Data Visualization were answered regarding the dataset provided by the company using python and its various libraries.